ofdryads/miniageOS/README.md

   *(The points above apply to any phone with an unlocked bootloader, including ones running official LineageOS builds.
 It even applies to many other custom ROMs that allow re-locking the bootloader)*
 - Opening links (URL or QR code) in a browser will not work, since there is no browser to open the links

 ## Important note
-This is meant to be repeated every 2 to 4 months or so.
+This is meant to be repeated every few months or so.
 Running this script/flashing the image *is* the update mechanism.
 It replaces the OTA system to avoid the modifications being undone by LineageOS official releases.
 Going 6+ months without updating creates security risks.
 This goes for any 3rd party apps you add as well.